 All of Andalusia is known for dancing horses, but especially the town of Jerez.
 Shows abound here, but the best are at the Royal Andalusian School of Equestrian Art, the most exclusive school for the historic discipline.

 Whether you’re a long-time fan or first-time spectator, a show combined with a behind-the-scenes tour offers you a unique peek behind the pageantry.
 I had exceptional seats to the show, directly overlooking the sand where the horses perform.

 Then, during the intermission, my private guide led me behind the scenes to see the floor to ceiling displays of ornate saddle and bridles used in the performances.
 I got to admire the well-tended tack and see the costumes and horses being prepared for the second half of the show before returning to my seat.

 The High Atlas Mountains… and lunch with an Amazigh family

 Any hike through the High Atlas Mountains will bring you into contact with the physical aspects of the range: panoramic views, steep russet slopes, the red clay soil, the wind-stunted juniper trees and even the shaggy goats who pick their way through scree fields of loose stone.

-But for me, the mountains are most clearly defined by the Berber people who have lived here for thousands of years.
+But for me, the mountains are most clearly defined by the Amazigh people who have lived here for thousands of years.
 Stepping inside one of their houses to share a meal with a family is like getting a glimpse of the mountains’ soul.